1981

 2020

-More space for future projects at OHB's headquarters in Bremen
+Implementation of a new corporate strategy and more space for future projects at the headquarters in Bremen

 Following the inauguration of new clean room, storage and laboratory facilities in existing buildings at the Bremen site in June 2019, the OHB Group's largest clean room, the PLATO hall, was commissioned in April 2020 after a construction period of only 14 months.
 The first satellites to move into the hall are four flight models of the MTG satellites and the Heinrich Hertz communications satellite.
 This will free up space in other buildings which is urgently required for projects such as Hera and Copernicus.

-OHB as main contractor for the Copernicus mission CO2M
+OHB as prime contractor for the Copernicus mission CO2M